-Welcome my Spring Powerpoint Lesson Plans page that focuses on
+Welcome my Spring Powerpoint Presentations page that focuses on

 for April, May, and spring.

-Although I have posted these teaching resources on my Spring Powerpoint
+Although I have posted these teaching resources on the Spring Powerpoint page, the

 themes which can be used all year long: rain, flowers, animals, and nature.